seedstack/website/content/docs/business/concepts/domain-model.md

 # Value Object

-As we said earlier, the usage of value object is often neglect compared to entities.
+As we said above, the usage of value objects is often neglected compared to entities.
 So what is a value object ?
 It's an immutable object expressing the meanings of the attributes it contains.
 A common example is Name or Address: